 How to Apply

-The bronzer comes with a mini brush that oily skin types would find ideal for touch-ups, but for everyday application my preferred method of application is either with Morphe's E4 Angled Contour Brush ($16), or M527 Deluxe Pointed Powder Brush ($20).
+The bronzer comes with a mini brush that oily skin types would find ideal for touch-ups, but for everyday application, my preferred choice of brush is either with Morphe's E4 Angled Contour Brush ($14), or M527 Deluxe Pointed Powder Brush.
 The former gives me a more defined look on more dramatic makeup days (thanks to its concentrated angle), while the latter is what I use on a more regular basis due to its fluffy nature.

 Longevity-wise, I typically don't have an issue with bronzers fading, and this one truly stays put until the moment I remove it.
 In fact, when I was on bridesmaid duty for my best friend's wedding (aka I had to arrive with hair and makeup done well before the ceremony), this bronzer stayed on for over 10 hours without fading.
 Granted, I wasn't shy with layering it, but alas, its performance rating is always an A+ for me.